System Capital Management: SCM operations amid Russian military invasion

-On 22 February 2022, when hundreds of people took to the streets of Mariupol protesting against Russia's invasion into Ukraine, Akhmetov announced that the company was going to pay $34 million in taxes upfront to bolster Ukraine's treasury.
+On 22 February 2022, in the aftermath of the Russia's invasion into Ukraine, Akhmetov announced that the company was going to pay $34 million in taxes upfront to bolster Ukraine's treasury.

 Shortly after Russia invaded Ukraine, Akhmetov stated that the company's goal in war conditions was to help Ukrainians withstand the invasion: "My Foundation is helping Ukrainians survive by providing water, food, medicines, and any help we can give here and now.
 SCM businesses are helping the army and territorial defence forces defend our sovereignty, our freedom and independence, and win the war," he stated.
 Akhmetov stated that SCM was using its international connections and opportunities to communicate to their international partners that Ukrainians were dying and suffering because of Russia's aggression: "What is unfolding here is a war crime and a crime against humanity, against Ukraine and the Ukrainians.
 This can neither be explained nor justified."

 SCM itself and its businesses have been some of the largest corporate supporters of the Ukrainian population and military since the outbreak of the war.
 In 2022 alone, SCM companies paid UAH 73.2 billion in taxes (approximately US$2.7bn).

 SCM together with the Rinat Akhmetov Foundation have channeled over UAH 11.3 billion ($315 million) to help Ukraine.